philiplb/CRUDlex/docs/6_layouts.md

 This one shows a menu with all defined entities linking to their list view.

-In the <head>-section, you should include the template "@crud/header.twig":
+In the head-section, you should include the template "@crud/header.twig":

 ```twig
 {% include '@crud/header.twig' %}